 WARNING: Beware of companies that quote suspiciously low rates.
 They often come back later with an excuse for an additional charge.
 Our rates are firm for one address quoted.
 Other companies are actually brokerage firms or website developers, not process service agencies, who farm out assignments to companies that are not knowledgeable or qualified on international service of process.

 DISCLAIMER: The information contained herein is provided for general information only and may not be accurate at the time of service in a particular case or country.
 Questions involving specific services should be directed to our office.
 Care should be exercised in choosing the method of service (formal/informal) if eventual enforcement of a U.S. judgment is anticipated in the country where the documents are to be served.
 No legal advice is intended in the statements contained herein.
 Assignments for international service of process are accepted on the basis that the assigning law firm has researched all applicable laws.
-Process Service Network, our Hungary process server, and its agents assume no liability for its actions in the course of any phase of the service of process assignment.
+Process Service Network and its agents assume no liability for its actions in the course of any phase of the service of process assignment.